zeospec/bangalore.python.org.in/_posts/2019-12-04-guidelines-for-bangpypers-dev-sprints.md

 6. Projects should be actively developed/maintained.
 We’ll check the Last commits and commit frequency on repo.
 7. Also label your issues with classifiers like good-first-issue or beginner and intermediate or advanced to make it easier to select issues to work from.

-Submit your project here: >watch this space<
+Submit your project here: [bit.ly/devsprint20](http://bit.ly/devsprint20)

 Guidelines for the participants:
 - Your own Laptop with pre-configured needed softwares to get started with.